microsoft/moaw/workshops/serverless-overview/workshop.md

 > Azure Storage Account names do not accept hyphens and cannot exceed a maximum of 24 characters.

 </div>

 Choose a Locally redundant storage (Standard LRS) and leave the default parameters set in the Azure Portal while creating the storage account in the context of this lab.

-Once the storage account is ready, create a blob container named `audios`.
+Once the storage account is ready, create a blob container named `audios` with `private access`.

 <div class="task" data-title="Resources">